Roberto Hernández (relief pitcher)

 Roberto Manuel Hernández Rodríguez (born November 11, 1964) is a Puerto Rican former professional baseball right-handed relief pitcher.
 His best Major League Baseball (MLB) seasons came with the Chicago White Sox and Tampa Bay Devil Rays, in the 1990s.
 In all, Hernández played for 10 different big league teams, over 17 seasons.

 Early life

-Roberto Manuel Hernández was born November 11, 1964 in Puerto Rico.
+Roberto Manuel Hernández was born November 11, 1964, in Puerto Rico.
 His father moved his family to the Dominican Republic where his father was originally from.
 At age 2, his family moved again to New York City.

-He went to Chelsea Vocational School in Manhattan where he played baseball for three years.
+Hernández attended the Chelsea Vocational School in Manhattan where he played baseball for three years.
 During his junior year of high school, he and his brother were forced to drop out due to the fact that is mother was sick and his father was laid off from his job.
 He assisted his family for a year, then was offered a scholarship at the New Hampton School, a private school in New Hampshire where he repeated his junior year and completed his senior year of high school while continuing to play baseball.